Why Do Bitcoin ATMs Require ID?

 All you need to buy or sell Bitcoin, Litecoin, or Ethereum from a Pelicoin ATM is cash, your cell phone, and the QR code or address for your cryptocurrency wallet.
 For smaller transactions, users won’t be asked to send over a license or a selfie to verify identity.
 A verification code sent to your cell phone that you enter into the machine may be enough.
 However, be aware that customers transacting in higher volumes will be required to provide ID and other information depending on the size and/or frequency of their transactions.

-Convert Your Cash Into Crypto The Easy Way at One of Pelicoin’s Bitcoin ATMs
+Convert Your Cash into Crypto the Easy Way at One of Pelicoin’s Bitcoin ATMs